MartinKondor/inconnect/.github/CONTRIBUTING.md

-# Contributing to FSBerry
+# Contributing to InConnect
-Thank you for your interest in contributing to FSBerry!
-We believe that only through community involvement can FSBerry be the best it can be.
+Thank you for your interest in contributing to InConnect!
+We believe that only through community involvement can InConnect be the best it can be.
 There are a whole host of ways to contribute, and every single one is appreciated.
 The major sections of this document are linked below: